 Hyperhidrosis is a medical condition in which there is excessive sweating, most commonly from the palms and underarms.
 Although miraDry does not currently have an indication for sweating of the palm, it is FDA cleared for excessive underarm sweating.

-miraDry uses a proprietary energy based technique for the destruction of sweat glands they call MiraWave energy.
-It is a microwave energy that targets sweat glands for permanent removal and has the additional benefit of hair reduction.
+miraDry uses a proprietary energy-based technique for the destruction of sweat glands they call MiraWave energy.
+It is microwave energy that targets sweat glands for permanent removal and has the additional benefit of hair reduction.

 miraDry & Hyperhidrosis FAQs

 The best candidates for miraDry are those with underarm hyperhidrosis – excessive or embarrassing sweat and odor from the underarms.
 That said, even a patient with a normal amount of underarm sweat is a candidate.

 Clinical studies have shown, on average, a permanent 70% reduction of sweat glands with a single treatment, and up to 90% reduction after two treatments.
 All patients respond to some degree, but results vary from patient to patient.
 Dr. Yates believed in the technology enough to not only offer it to hyperhidrosis patients in Utah, but to himself as well.

 miraDry has been cleared by the FDA to dramatically reduce underarm sweating in as little as one appointment.
 To gain FDA approval, it had to pass various clinical trials.
 To date, it has been used in nearly 150,000 treatments around the world and has an excellent safety record.

 You may have some temporary soreness, swelling, and numbness in your underarms, but these generally resolve themselves within a few days to a couple of weeks.
 You may experience some altered sensation in the underarms, but this is also a short-term phenomenon.
 To date, there have been no reports of permanent side effects.